Must-Have Indoor Seed Starting Supplies

 Seedling Transplanting Tips

-- Did a hole that is slightly bigger than the root ball.
+- Dig a hole slightly larger than the root ball.

 - Lightly water and press down the soil around the base of the plants.

-Every gardener enjoys watching their garden come alive with growing, healthy plants.
+Every gardener enjoys watching their garden come alive with vigorous, healthy plants.
 Whether you’re new at it or have an experienced green thumb, growing your own seedlings is a great way to kick off the planting season.
 Get the essentials you need.
 Use The Home Depot Mobile App to locate products and check inventory.
 We'll take you to the exact aisle and bay.